aurielfournier/CV/Auriel_Fournier_CV.md

 ## Current

+2023-2028 - NOAA RESTORE Science **Co-PI** Evaluating efficacy of stewardship actions for vulnerable Gulf of Mexico coastal birds through co-production between scientists and resource managers 60k

-2023-2028 - The Nature Conservancy **PI** Monitoring of Key Attributes and Indicators of Waterbirds at The Nature Conservancy's Emiquon Preserve 320k
+2023-2026 - The Nature Conservancy **PI** Monitoring of Key Attributes and Indicators of Waterbirds at The Nature Conservancy's Emiquon Preserve 320k

 2023-2024 - Illinois Department of Natural Resources **PI** Illinois Waterfowl Investigations FY24 560k